Samuel-py-jar/logica-do-sort-python/README.md

 >>>[1,4,6,8,9]

-<c é igual a crescente
+'<c' é igual a crescente
->d é igual a decrescente
+'>d' é igual a decrescente

 ajuda: